juan-galdino/stats-preview-component/README.md

 ![Stats preview Screen Shot][page-screenshot]

 This project is just a way to solve this challenge from [Frontend Mentor][frontend-mentor-url], a place where are a lot of challenges for every level of frontend skills.
-The objective is to reproduce in code the same image above.
+The image above is the current screenshot of the project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>